Cosmian/mse-home-cli/documentation/docs/getting_started.md

 Mandatory arguments are:
 - `host`: common name of the certificate generated later on during [verification step](#check-the-trustworthiness-of-the-application)
 - `port`: localhost port used by Docker to bind the application
 - `size`: memory size (in MB) of the enclave to spawn.
-Must be a power of 2 (4096, 8192, etc.).
+Must be a power of 2 greater than 1024.
 This size is bounded by the SGX EPC memory.
 - `pccs`: the URL of the PCCS (Provisioning Certificate Caching Service) used to generate certificate
 - `package`: the MSE application package containing the Docker images and the code
 - `output`: directory to write the evidence file